MikeDigitize/vocabify/README.md

 You can view your saved words by clicking the "Launch Vocabify" button in the popup which will launch Vocabify in a new tab and list out all your saved words and definitions.

+### TODO

+1. Add a context menu that gives you two options when a piece of text is highlighted
+2. Change options to select word and select definition
+3. When click on save word, get the highlighted word fron the dom
+4. Send the word to the popup and populate the word
+5. Repeat for definition